CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Testing/White-Box_Testing/README.md

 White-Box Testing also allows us to compare different test suites against each other because we can measure the coverage achieved by every individual test suite

-One of the best features of White-Box Testing and coverage criteria is that they is fully automatable
+One of the best features of White-Box Testing and coverage criteria is that they is fully automate-able